 Many people ask us which English test they should take.
-Often, people want to know which of the many English tests available is the “easiest” or “best”.
+Often, they want to know which of the many English tests available is the “easiest” or “best”.
 To answer a question like this, you have to consider a large number of factors.
-In this post we will be comparing and contrasting two of the most popular and internationally recognized tests of English: the International English Language Testing System (IELTS) and the Pearson Test of English (PTE).
-If you are unsure about which test you should take, this post will provide you with the information you need to make this choice.
+In this post we will be comparing two of the most popular and internationally recognized tests of English: the International English Language Testing System (IELTS) and the Pearson Test of English (PTE).
+If you are unsure about which of these tests you should take, this post will provide you with the information you need to make this choice.

 What do IELTS and PTE have in common?

 Both IELTS and PTE are tests of ability in the English language.
 They both gauge your ability to understand and communicate using English.
-Both tests both an impressive range of recognition from international institutions including universities and governments, although IELTS remains the industry leader.
+Both tests enjoy recognition from international institutions including universities and governments, although IELTS remains the industry leader.
 In both tests, you will have to communicate by speaking and writing.
 Both tests incorporate listening and reading modules into their overall structure.
 For both IELTS and PTE, you may choose between an academic test and a general test.

 Both of these tests are roughly similar in cost and waiting period for results.
 The IELTS computer-based test and PTE both return results in a few working days, while the traditional IELTS exam takes a few days longer.

 Differences between IELTS and PTE